 - Each person in the adoption triad is treated with the utmost of respect.
 This isn't always the case.

 - Staff personnel are trained to understand the needs of those involved in the adoption.
 This is amazing in itself and I've never heard of such training.

-- Understanding the deepest needs of adopted children--a tangible tie to their birth parents-Vahle and staff have provided a tangible means for that need to be met through the fingerprinting ceremony and book.
+- Understanding the deepest needs of adopted children--a tangible tie to their parents-Vahle and staff have provided a tangible means for that need to be met through the fingerprinting ceremony and book.
 (Fingerprints are a genetic tie to the birth parents; they never change and can be a constant reminder for the child that they can feel close to the birth parents even though a meeting may be impossible, as with many international adoptions).
-These prints are also special to the birth mother because she also needs a tangible reminder of her baby.
+These prints are also special to the mother because she also needs a tangible reminder of her baby.
 She can leave with precious prints instead of empty arms.

 I heartily commend Parker Adventist Hospital's courage in their pioneering efforts as well as their confident belief in Rebecca Vahle's expertise and wisdom as their Adoption Liaison."

 We want to hear from you!
 If you have any comments to share about Family to Family please email them to Rebecca Vahle.